-Note: Only one single QIAact Adapter should be used per ligation reaction.
+Note: Only one single QlAact Adapter should be used per ligation reaction.
 Open only one adapter tube at a time to avoid cross-contamination.
 It is also recommended to change gloves between each adapter addition to avoid cross-contamination.

-- 3. Transfer 25 $\mu$ l of each Fragmentation, End-repair and A-addition product, into each 0.2 ml PCR tube(s) which contains an adapter. - Add 22.2 μl of ligation master mix to each 0.2 ml PCR tube(s) and mix gently by pipetting up and down 7 times with a pipet set to 25 μl, centrifuge briefly (10-15 seconds), and then place on ice.
+- Transfer 25 μl of each fragmentation, end-repair and A-addition product into each 0.2 ml PCR tube(s) which contains an adapter. - Add 22.2 μl of ligation master mix to each 0.2 ml PCR tube(s) and mix gently by pipetting up and down 7 times with a pipet set to 25 μl.
+Centrifuge briefly (10-15 seconds), and then place on ice. - 5.
+Program the thermal cycler to 20°C.